 6. Identify your MO

 For example, I tend to analyse and examine a whole lot.
 It’s just naturally what I have always done.
 Especially with people, relationships, conflicts, just in general.
-It’s partly what has made me do well in academia, my jobs, and now my second business.
+It’s partly what has made me do well in academia, my jobs, and in business.
 It must be working! 🙂 But the point is, I always weigh various options, research tirelessly, cross-reference, conjecture, and do it all over again until I feel I have done my due diligence.
-I am not satisfied with rationalising and completely opposed to living in denial.
+I am not satisfied with rationalising and I am completely opposed to living in denial.
 I want to understand my interactions, surroundings, decisions, patterns, and I want to understand the people in my life.
 When things go wrong, I want to understand.
 When I was finally faced with harsh realities in my family once I moved away, I thought about it all the time!
 I remember travelling and experience some of the best times of my life and that’s when nearly everything hit me!
 Being free and far away, globe trotting, I guess, was exactly what I needed!
 By the time I moved to England, I had so much to work through.
 It was an emotional time.
 But with all that came great realisation!
-All my analysing was going to eventually lead the understanding for which I was searching.
+All my analysing was going to eventually lead to the understanding for which I was searching.

 7. You have been analytical, you have investigated, and researched; now take action, grieve, be proactive…just don’t be afraid!